 Harriet House is one of two Victoria area residences under the Nigel Program which provide a home for adults who experience challenges that compromise their ability to work and live independently.

-From the street, this two-level apartment-style building with an elevator, common dining area, and lounge looks like a residential home.
-Located in Saanich close to major shopping and recreation centres, we offer the people who live here an opportunity to manage their own lives, with some assistance.
-Residents and staff know that love, life, and living matter, and together we create a community in which all experience a sense of belonging, respect, and acceptance, and are provided with opportunities to live life as fully as possible.
+At Harriet House, adults with disabilities manage their own lives, with some assistance.
+Here, residents and staff recognize that love, life, and living matter.
+Here, people work together to create a community of support.
+At Harriet House, people experience a sense of belonging, respect, and acceptance, and are provided with opportunities to live life as fully as possible.

 Living at Harriet House